-As of March 31, 2015, senior officers and directors of the Company collectively owned approximately 18.0% of the issued and outstanding (23.0% fully diluted) common shares of Canaccord Genuity Group Inc. If a sufficient number of these shareholders act or vote together, they will have the power to exercise significant influence over all matters requiring shareholder approval, including the election of the Company's directors, amendments to its articles, amalgamations and plans of arrangement under Canadian law and mergers or sales of substantially all of its assets.
+As of March 31, 2016, executive officers and directors of the Company collectively owned approximately 6.9% of the issued and outstanding (11.1% fully diluted) common shares of Canaccord Genuity Group Inc. If a sufficient number of these shareholders act or vote together, they may have the power to exercise influence over all matters requiring shareholder approval, including the election of the Company's directors, amendments to its articles, amalgamations and plans of arrangement under Canadian law and mergers or sales of substantially all of its assets.
 This could prevent Canaccord Genuity Group from entering into transactions that could be beneficial to the Company or its other shareholders.
 Also, third parties could be discouraged from making a tender offer or takeover bid to acquire any or all of the outstanding common shares of the Company.

-In addition, as at March 31, 2015, the single largest shareholder that management was aware of was RBC Global Asset Management Inc. The most recent filing that confirms their total holdings was filed on March 9, 2015, which indicated the company owned 5,156,774 shares of Canaccord Genuity Group Inc. Canaccord Genuity Group has not been made aware of any shareholding changes since this filing.
-Their ownership outlined in this filing represents 5.03% of common shares issued and outstanding as at March 31, 2015.
+In addition, as at March 31, 2016, the single largest shareholder that management was aware of was 1832 Asset Management ("1832").
+The most recent confirmation of total holdings indicated 1832 owned 6,146,925 shares of Canaccord Genuity Group Inc. 1832's ownership represents 5.9 % of common shares issued and outstanding as at March 31, 2016.

 Any significant change in these shareholdings through sale or other disposition, or significant acquisitions by others of the common shares in the public market or by way of private transactions could result in a change of control and changes in business focus or practices that could affect the profitability of Canaccord Genuity Group's business.